 The committee evaluates the comprehensive examination.
-The research advisor fills out the Comprehensive Examination Form and forwards this form to the Graduate Staff Advisor, who then sends it to the Graduate College.
+The research advisor fills out the report of the comprehensive examination form and forwards this form to the Graduate Staff Advisor, who then sends it to the Graduate College.

 In evaluating the examination, the committee has two options: pass or fail.
 Students who fail the examination may be required by their committees to complete additional course work or undertake research projects.
 These must be completed to the satisfaction of the committee before the examination is retaken.
 Students who fail the examination may retake it at least thirty days after the scheduled date of the original oral examination.